chomadev/chomadev/README.md

 # Saudações 👋
 ## Or should I say 'Greetings'?

 I'm Marcos Braga Choma, a developer based on São Paulo, Brazil.
-I'm currently working on desktop based applications with .Net/WPF and Oracle.
-And currently learning React[Native] to handle small projects and apps.
+I'm currently working on C# and JavaScript projects, and also 🌱learning React[Native] to handle small projects and apps.

 Check my home page http://choma.dev and LinkedIn profile https://www.linkedin.com/in/marcosbragachoma/

-Cheers
+Cheers 🚀

 <!--
 **chomadev/chomadev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.